Board of directors

 BComm

-Mr Leyden is managing director and CEO of Lazard Australia Pty Ltd, an independent corporate advisory firm.
+Mr Leyden is Managing Director and CEO of Lazard Australia Pty Ltd, an independent corporate advisory firm.
 He has worked in the investment banking industry in Australia for over 30 years and has experience across a range of industries, including healthcare, energy, infrastructure, resources and financial services.

-Special responsibilities: chair, Investment Committee
+Special responsibilities: Investment Committee, Chair

 Mr Chris Dodd, member of the Board of Directors at Hudson Institute